 Silicon Valley Student Trip

-The Berklee Institute for Creative Entrepreneurship (BerkleeICE) is thrilled to launch its third student trip to Silicon Valley.
-This trip will take up to 20 students to the hub of startup culture, technological development, and venture capital.
-Students will spend five days visiting top tech companies such as Google, Spotify, and Twitter; touring incubators and innovation labs such as Stanford and the Y Combinator; and meeting venture capitalists and entrepreneurs on Sand Hill Road.
+The Berklee Institute for Creative Entrepreneurship (BerkleeICE) is thrilled to launch its annual student trip to Silicon Valley.
+This trip will take up to 20 students from Berklee Online; Berklee's campus in Valencia, Spain; Boston Conservatory at Berklee; and Berklee College of Music to the hub of startup culture, technological development, and venture capital.
+Students will spend five days visiting top tech companies such as Facebook, Spotify, and Twitter; touring incubators and innovation labs such as Stanford and the Y Combinator; and meeting venture capitalists and entrepreneurs on Sand Hill Road.

 Daily activities and speakers will illustrate the parallels between the startup mentality and the creative process, and explore transferable creative skills such as inspiration, improvisation, listening, and collaboration.
 The trip will strengthen the bridge between Berklee and Silicon Valley, and expand students’ visions of what types of careers are possible with a Berklee degree.
-See photos and student reactions from last year's trip here.
+See photos and student reactions from a previous trip here.

 Students will leave the trip with increased exposure to the types of professional opportunities within the tech sector and concrete ways that creatives can market their highly valuable skills outside of the creative industries.

-The total student contribution is the $600 trip fee (does not include airfare) plus most lunches and dinners.
+- The total student contribution is the $600 trip fee (this does not include airfare), plus most lunches and dinners.

 - The trip fee includes six nights of hotel accommodations (breakfast provided), ground transportation, and limited lunches and dinners.

 - A sliding scale discount is available based on student need.
-Once accepted, students can apply for aid by emailing Nicole d’Avis at email@example.com for details.
+Once accepted, students can apply for aid.

-To apply for the trip, students must complete the application in its entirety by no later than 11:59 p.m., Sunday, November 4, 2018.
+- To apply for the trip, students must complete the application in its entirety no later than 11:59 p.m., Sunday, October 27, 2019.

-- All student fees must be paid by Friday, December 21, 2018, in order for students to participate in the program, and students must be in good academic standing.
+- All student fees must be paid by Friday, December 20, 2019, in order for students to participate in the program.